Translation disclaimer (Translation disclaimer)

 Connect with Your Community: Languages - Italian (Next Step)

-Learning a language is a fantastic way of meeting new people, keeping your mind active, and learning new skills that can be applied to your everyday life.
+Learning a language is a fantastic way to meet new people.
+It keeps your mind active and you learn new skills that can be applied to your everyday life.

 You will: